ray-project/ray/doc/source/data/dataset-database-support.rst

 The example below shows how to read and write from and to a database.
 For reading from the database, a table name or a full query can be specified.
 For writing, the name of a table that has already been created in the database must be provided.
-In order to read and write to Postgress, MySQL, or any database with a DB API 2 compliant library, the underlying library needs to be installed onto all nodes of the cluster.

 .. literalinclude:: ./doc_code/database_support.py
   :language: python